Tony Angelo

-Tony Angelo (born December 24, 1978) is an American professional drift racer and stunt driver.
+Tony Angelo is an American professional drift racer and stunt driver.
 Angelo formerly drove in the Formula Drift series in his 2013 Scion FR-S for Scion Racing and is also the former host for Motor Trend Channel's Hot Rod Garage.
-He currently hosts his own YouTube Channel ‘Stay Tuned’ with 413k subscribers as of 8/05/25.
+He currently hosts his own YouTube Channel ‘Stay Tuned’ with 486k subscribers as of 7/22/2026.

 Career

-Tony began building and modifying his own cars as a teenager in his hometown of Doylestown, PA.
-In the late 90s, Tony was inspired to start drifting by Japanese videos and magazines.
+Angelo began building and modifying his own cars as a teenager in his hometown of Doylestown, PA.
+In the late 90s, Angelo was inspired to start drifting by Japanese videos and magazines.
 He and friend and future pro-driver Chris Forsberg soon helped to start East Coast grassroots drifting events which quickly took off.

-In 2003, Tony personally gained national exposure in an article in Wired Magazine at the same time that drifting was gaining massive popularity.
-At this time doors began to open for Tony to race in the pro series.
+In 2003, Angelo personally gained national exposure in an article in Wired Magazine at the same time that drifting was gaining massive popularity.
+At this time doors began to open for Angelo to race in the pro series.

-Tony began racing professionally in 2004 in Formula Drift’s first year.
+Angelo began racing professionally in 2004 in Formula Drift’s first year.
 He was quickly seen as a force on the track.
-In 2005, Tony earned his D1 license by placing first in a national driver’s search.
+In 2005, Angelo earned his D1 license by placing first in a national driver’s search.

-After years in FD as a serious competitor, Tony took a break from driving professionally in the U.S. in 2009 and became a judge for Formula Drift.
-Tony is credited with having majorly changed FD judging and scoring format for the better during this time.
+After years in FD as a serious competitor, Angelo took a break from driving professionally in the U.S. in 2009 and became a judge for Formula Drift.
+Angelo is credited with having majorly changed FD judging and scoring format for the better during this time.

-Tony returned to the driver’s seat in 2012 for Scion Racing in his 2009 Scion tC.
+Angelo returned to the driver’s seat in 2012 for Scion Racing in his 2009 Scion tC.

-In 2013, Tony purchased a salvage Scion FR-S that had been damaged during Hurricane Sandy.
-In just ten weeks, Tony and his TAngelo Racing team transformed the car into his 750 hp racecar.
+In 2013, Angelo purchased a salvage Scion FR-S that had been damaged during Hurricane Sandy.
+In just ten weeks, he and his TAngelo Racing team transformed the car into his 750 hp racecar.

-Tony Angelo also does stunt work, having driven in ads for Audi, Nissan and Chevrolet.
+Angelo also does stunt work, having driven in ads for Audi, Nissan and Chevrolet.

-Tony is the founder and president of Drift Alliance, based out of Englishtown, New Jersey.
+Angelo is the founder and president of Drift Alliance, based out of Englishtown, New Jersey.
 He is also a member of the Blood Masters team.
-Tony often drifts his Lexus SC 300 missile car at grassroots events alongside amateur drivers at the Englishtown track where his career started.
+Angelo often drifts his Lexus SC 300 missile car at grassroots events alongside amateur drivers at the Englishtown track where his career started.

-Tony was a host on the Motor Trend show Hot Rod Garage, which he left after 6 seasons.
+Angelo was a host on the Motor Trend show Hot Rod Garage, which he left after six seasons.